PRODUCT DISCLOSURE STATEMENT

 ELIGIBILITY FOR BENEFITS

-Members may be eligible to receive benefits upon temporary or permanent suspension or cancellation of their Class 1 Medical Certificate by CASA, subject to the Rules - including, but not limited to - Rules #9-11, at the time of Date of Disability.
+Members may be eligible to receive benefits upon temporary or permanent suspension or cancellation of their Class 1 Medical Certificate by CASA, subject to the Rules - at the time of Date of Disability.

 The level of payment a member is eligible to receive depends on the type and level of benefit for which they have contributed in accordance with the Contribution Scale.
 We provide a description of the benefits in the following schedule.